dhobdensa/yallachallenge-srfrontend/README.md

 This assignment is designed to evaluate the following:

-- Problem Solving
-- Requirements Understanding
-- Common Sense
+- Attention to Detail
-- Quality of Work
+- Code Quality
-- Coding Style
-- Speed
-- URL structure
+- User Experience
-- Source code management
-- Understanding of web technologies

 ## Instructions

 - Fork this repository
-- Crate the task solutions on your fork
+- Create the solutions on your fork
 - Raise a PR with the naming convention `yourfirstname-yourlastname`

 ## Task 1

-Create a page where the user to input a github account name (for example, "facebook").
+Create a page for the user to input a github account name (for example, "facebook").

-The info will be retrieved from <https://api.github.com/users/facebook>, after which the user will be presented with:
+The info for that account will be retrieved from <https://api.github.com/users/account_name> (e.g. <https://api.github.com/users/facebook>), after which the user will be presented with:

 - The avatar image of the account
 - The location